mckayc/task-donegeon/src/content/HelpGuide.md

 **Purpose:** This system allows {admin}s to apply immediate or temporary effects to users, either as a reward ({triumph}) or a consequence ({trial}).
 This is ideal for handling situations that fall outside the normal {task} system, like rewarding exceptional behavior or enforcing house rules.

 **How it Works:**
-The system is built on two key concepts: **Definitions** and **Applied Effects**.
+The `Manage Triumphs & Trials` page is split into three sections:

-1.  **Definitions:** On the `Manage Triumphs & Trials` page, {admin}s create reusable templates.
+1.  **Definitions:** Here, {admin}s create reusable templates for Triumphs and Trials.
 A definition includes a name, icon, and one or more **effects**.
-2.  **Applied Effects:** When an {admin} applies a definition to a user, the system determines how to handle it based on the type of effects it contains.
+2.  **Active Modifiers:** This section lists any **duration-based** effects that are currently active on a user (e.g., a 24-hour market closure).
+3.  **Modifier Application History:** This is a comprehensive, paginated log of **every** Triumph and Trial that has ever been applied to any user.
+It provides a complete audit trail of all manual adjustments.
+You can control how many items are shown per page and navigate through the history.

 **Types of Effects:**
 There are two main types of effects, and they behave very differently:
 -   **Instantaneous Effects:** These are one-time actions that happen immediately and are finished.
     -   **Examples:** `Grant Rewards`, `Deduct Rewards`.
-    -   **Behavior:** When a Triumph/Trial with only these effects is applied, it does **not** create a permanent "Active Modifier".
+    -   **Behavior:** When a Triumph/Trial with only these effects is applied, it does **not** create a persistent "Active Modifier".
 Instead, the user's balances are adjusted instantly, and a single entry is created in the `{history}` log to record what happened.
-This provides a clear, auditable event for the user.

 -   **Duration-Based Effects:** These are ongoing effects that last for a specific period.
     -   **Examples:** `Close Market`, `Open Market`, `Market Discount`.
-    -   **Behavior:** When a Triumph/Trial containing any of these effects is applied, it **does** create an "Active Modifier".
-This modifier is visible on the `Manage Triumphs & Trials` page under the "Active Modifiers" list and will remain there until it expires.
+    -   **Behavior:** When a Triumph/Trial containing any of these effects is applied, it **does** create an "Active Modifier" that is tracked in the "Active Modifiers" list until it expires.
 The `{history}` is still updated to inform the user that the effect has started.

 ### {link_chronicles}
 **Purpose:** The {history} provides a comprehensive log of all significant actions within the application for motivational and auditing purposes.